Askarov2001/SDU/README.md

 My Site consists of three languages: English, Rys and Kazakh

 And also in it you can send an email message in two ways ContactEmail and TestEmail

+By clicking on this button, messages will be sent to the mail